Primordial Monopoles and Strings, Inflation, and Gravity Waves

 \item[(vi)] Finally, using the best-fit values of the parameters, we estimate $A$ from Eq.~(\ref{A_param}) and, subsequently, reconstruct the potential using Eq.~(\ref{CW-potential}).
 We further compute the slow-roll parameters from Eq.~(\ref{slow-roll-params}) and also $n_s$, $r$, and $\alpha$ from Eq.~(\ref{ns-r-alpha}). \end{itemize}

 In Table~\ref{tab:Infl_para}, we present the estimated values of the various parameters of the model including the slow-roll parameters, which are within two standard deviations from their central experimental values -- see Eqs.~(\ref{infl_obs}) and (\ref{eq:observables}).
 The range of the corresponding $V_0$ is $V_0^{1/4}/10^{16}~{\rm GeV} \in [1.51,1.82]$.
 We see that these solutions are perfectly compatible with all the requirements for a successful inflation.
+At this point it is worth mentioning that the minimum values of $\chi^2$ are found to be $\chi^2_{min}\sim 10^{-13}<<1$ for the fitted parameters in Table~\ref{tab:Infl_para}.
 Recall that the first step of symmetry breaking of $SO(10)$ and $E_6$ is achieved by the $210$- and $650$-dimensional representation, respectively.
 Therefore, using Eq.~(\ref{A_param}), we find that the unification scale $M_X$ is given by $M_X = 2.342 \ V_0^{1/4}$ for $SO(10)$ and $M_X = 1.766 \ V_0^{1/4}$ for $E_6$.
 Thus, the range of the unification scale for successful inflation is $\log_{10}(M_X/\mathrm{GeV})\in [16.55, 16.63]$ and $\log_{10}(M_X/\mathrm{GeV})\in [16.43, 16.51]$ for $SO(10)$ and $E_6$, respectively, which are compatible with the present Super-Kamiokande \cite{Miura:2016krn} and future Hyper-Kamiokande \cite{Yokoyama:2017mnt} bounds on proton lifetime.

 Before concluding this section let us emphasize that the tensor-to-scalar ratio $r$ is predicted to lie somewhere around $0.03-0.06$ -- see Table~\ref{tab:Infl_para}.
 In the presence of non-minimal coupling to gravity, $r$ can approach values close to 0.003 \cite{Okada:2010jf,Bostan:2018evz}.